appget/appget.docs/docs/manifests/README.md

 ::: tip Relax :)

-Package name is not nearly as important as the Package ID since it's only used for display purposes and can be updated which out breakage at anytime
+Package name is not nearly as important as the Package ID since it's only used for display purposes and can be updated without breaking anything.

 :::

 - Start with the English marketing name of the Application, such as `Google Chrome`, `Microsoft Office`, `Dropbox`.
-Easiest way to find this name is too look up the application in Wikipedia, Article title is usually the name we are looking for.
+The easiest way to find this name is too look up the application in Wikipedia; the Article title is usually the name we are looking for.
 - Remove the  version numbers
 - Don't include hardware designations such as “for x86”, “32-bit”
 - Pay attention to details, for example: `Git Hub` vs `GitHub` vs `github`